yuanqing/create-figma-plugin/docs/utilities.md

 Sets a [relaunch button](https://figma.com/plugin-docs/api/properties/nodes-setrelaunchdata/) on `node` for the command with the given `relaunchButtonId` as configured under the [**`"relaunchButtons"`**](#relaunchbuttons) key in `package.json`.
-Any relaunch buttons set previously will be retained. `description` is the text displayed below the relaunch button in the Figma UI.
+Any relaunch buttons set previously will be retained.

 See the [recipe for configuring relaunch buttons](#configuring-relaunch-buttons).